Best small electric cars 2024

 Unlike many cars that have been converted to electric power, boot space in the e-Up has not been affected, so you’ll still have 251 litres, which is plenty for a weekly shop and a substantial amount for such a small car.
 The latest Volkswagen e-Up is also worth a look, as today’s pricing is far more competitive.

 Best small electric car for familiarity

-We're not saying the e-2008 is a small car, but many drivers find crossovers appealing and the e-2008 is about as small as it gets.
-It uses the same 50kWh battery and 136hp electric motor found in other Peugeot, Citroen and Vauxhall cars, so should be good for around 200 miles in the real world.
+The Peugeot e-2008 uses the same 50kWh battery and 138PS electric motor as found in other models from Peugeot and French sister brand Citroen as well as the Vauxhall Corsa-e, so should be good for around 200 miles of range in the real world.

 It’s built on the same platform as the Vauxhall Mokka-e, but we think the Peugeot’s styling is more appealing.
 While it’s more expensive to start with, standard equipment is strong and includes air-conditioning, rear parking sensors and LED headlights.

-Electric Smart cars were renamed EQ in early 2018; before then, they were known as Smart Electric Drive.
+Electric Smart models were renamed EQ in line with larger models from sister brand Mercedes in early 2018.
+Before then, they were known as Smart Electric Drive.
 Apart from the name, little has changed.

-That’s not a bad thing, because the battery-powered versions are the best Smarts available.
-Unlike the petrol-powered cars, these are relatively quick to accelerate and considerably quieter.
-The car is at its best in cities, where its quick steering and ability to turn in very tight spaces help you to glide through traffic and into small parking spaces.
+That’s not a bad thing, because the battery-powered versions are the best Smarts.
+Unlike the petrol-powered cars, they are relatively quick to accelerate and considerably quieter.
+The car is at its best in cities, where its quick steering and ability to turn in tight spaces helps you to glide through traffic and into small parking spaces.

-The car’s real-world range in the city is somewhere between 60 and 80 miles, but on faster roads, that’ll drop considerably as the little motor is forced to work overtime.
-Despite its small two-seat layout, the little Smart is fairly practical; by ditching a passenger and folding down their seat, you can slide a big suitcase, or even a set of drawers in.
+The car’s real-world range in the city is somewhere between 60 and 80 miles, but on faster roads, that will drop considerably as the little motor is forced to work much harder.
+Despite its two-seat layout, the little Smart is fairly practical - by ditching a passenger and folding down their seat, you can slide a big suitcase, or even a set of drawers in.